The Future of Progress

 Globalisation and its discontents

 Yet, in this backdrop, certain technologies, especially AI, are accelerating at an unprecedented rate.
 It’s a fascinating juxtaposition.
 On one hand, the physical world seems to be decelerating, becoming more insular.
-But in the digital realm, borders are disappearing, and innovation is skyrocketing.
+But in the digital realm, borders are disappearing, and innovation is accelerating.

 So, here’s the question I’m pondering: What does it mean for our future when, on one hand, we’re entering a period of deglobalisation (i.e. Horizontal Regression), while on the other, technologies like AI are advancing at breakneck speeds (Vertical Progress)?
 How will these opposing forces shape the next chapter of our global story?